 Bristol Harbourside is a vibrant and happening place to hang out.
 There are markets, bars, restaurants, attractions and great vibes.
 Spend an afternoon lazing with a cider at a waterside bar or head over to Bristol Aquarium, M Shed or SS Great Britain for a few hours of entertainment.

-Wander around the new harbourside development Wapping Wharf to find funky bars, restaurants and cafes and the remarkable CARGO, Bristol’s first-ever shipping container yard.
+Wander around harbourside development Wapping Wharf to find funky bars, restaurants and cafes and the remarkable CARGO, Bristol’s first-ever shipping container yard.
 CARGO is frankly a hipster paradise, full of independent shops and restaurants including Bristol Cider Shop, Oliver’s Ice Cream, Portside Gallery and Sholay Indian Kitchen.
 You can eat, shop and drink all in one nifty container city.
+There are so many good places to eat in Wapping Wharf, you will be spoiled for choice.